 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 F. Implement "Elevating Students Voices" program K-8 supported by consultation for school governance.
-Parent surveys in English and Spanish at least 3 times per year; share D. M.S. dropout and expulsion rate remains 0%.E.
-Parents continue NA - 4.7% Hispanic or Latino - 63.3% Two or More Races - 3.3% White - 28.8 % suspended at least one day D. M.S. dropout and expulsion rates will remain at 0%.
-Mendocino County Office of Education G. Teachers receive professional via website, phone calls, SSC, ELAC and NAEAC.
-F. Introduction of the to participate in programs and consultation for school governance through SSC, ELAC, NAEAC Student Groups - EL - 29.5% Homeless - 10.2% Socioeconomically D. M.S dropout and expulsion rate 0%.
-E. 90% of parents will participate in programs, consultations for development on successful language acquistion, differentiating "Elevating Student Voices" to staff August of 2021. meetings.
-Additionally , social media, phone calls, and emails are used as other forms of Disadvantaged - 70.2%% Student with Disability - 14.4% E. Parents participation in programs and consultation for school school governance, and respond to surveys. instruction and diverse social and cultural awareness stategies.
-(GLAD) month, Professional Development focus/GLAD (Guided communication.
+Parent surveys in English and Spanish at least 3 times per year; share D. M.S. dropout and expulsion rate remains 0%.
+E. Parents continue NA - 4.7% Hispanic or Latino - 63.3% Two or More Races - 3.3% White - 28.8 % suspended at least one day D. M.S. dropout and expulsion rates will remain at 0%.
+Mendocino County Office of Education G. Teachers receive via website, phone calls, SSC, ELAC and NAEAC. to participate in programs and consultation for school governance through Student Groups - EL - 29.5% Homeless - 10.2% Socioeconomically D. M.S dropout and expulsion rate 0%.
+E. 90% of parents will participate in programs, professional development on successful language acquistion, differentiating F. Introduction of the "Elevating Student Voices" to staff August of 2021.
+SSC, ELAC, NAEAC meetings.
+Additionally , social media, phone calls, and emails are used as other forms of Disadvantaged - 70.2%% Student with Disability - 14.4% E. Parents participation in programs and consultation for school consultations for school governance, and respond to surveys. instruction and diverse social and cultural awareness stategies.
+(GLAD) G. 1 Early release per month, Professional Development focus/GLAD (Guided Language Acquisition communication.
 The Healthy Kids Survey, went out to parents in November 2021.
-This D. M.S. dropout and expulsion rate remains 0%.
-E. Parents continue to governance was the following: F. "Elevating Student Voices" will be 100% H. Suveys about school climate, governance and connectedness Language Acquisition Design) or ELD strategies will be introduced to staff. survey is in both Spanish and English.
-The results where shared with the school board in March participate in programs and consultation for school governance through SSC, ELAC, NAEAC meetings.
+This survey is in both D. M.S. dropout and expulsion rate remains 0%.E.
+Parents continue to participate in programs and governance was the following: F. "Elevating Student Voices" will be 100% implemented K-8th H. Suveys about school climate, governance and connectedness Design) or ELD strategies will be introduced to staff.
+Spanish and English.
+The results where shared with the school board in March consultation for school governance through SSC, ELAC, NAEAC meetings.
 Additionally, social media, phone calls, and Parent surveys in English and Spanish went out 1 time this year.
-School events implemented K-8th grades.
+School events grades.
 I. 3 portables deemed unsafe will be replaced.
 This is a DSA, planned project.
 Fit review.
 H. Surveys about school climate, governess and connectedness will be sent out 3 times per year.
 Of 2022.
 F. "Elevating Student Voices" is in the implementation stage.
-The M.C.O.E. emails are used as other forms of communication.
-This year we also brought on-line, Parent Square, an app which offers mass notifications (forms, permission slips and general announcements), and and updates were shared via website, phone calls, Parent Square, SSC, ELAC, NAEAC and Point Arena Schools Board G. School surveys about school climate, governance and connectedness will be sent to parents 3 times per year will be J. PBIS (Positive Behavioral Interventions and Supports) is implemented I. Portables awaiting removal.
+The M.C.O.E. team has made 3 site emails are used as other forms of communication.
+This year we also brought on-line, Parent Square, an app which offers mass notifications (forms, permission slips and general announcements), and teacher communication and updates were shared via website, phone calls, Parent Square, SSC, ELAC, NAEAC and Point Arena Schools Board G. School surveys about school climate, governance and connectedness will be sent to parents 3 times per year will be responded to by 60% J. PBIS (Positive Behavioral Interventions and Supports) is I. Portables awaiting removal.
 Fit review.
-J. PBIS practices to create proactive team has made 3 site visits during the 2021-22 school year to survey students about their thoughts on education.
-The teacher communication resources more efficiently.
+J. PBIS practices to provide a provid visits during the 2021- 22 school year to survey students about their thoughts on resources more efficiently.
 The Healthy Kids Survey, went out to parents in January 2023.
-This survey is in both Spanish and Meetings.
-Back-To- School Night and Open House took place during the school year. responded to by 60% of parents/guardians.
-H. School Climate, , , , , , , , , , , , , , , , , , , , supports and to program will continue English.
-The results will be shared with the Point Arena governance and
+This survey Meetings.
+Back-To- School Night and Open House took place during the school year. responded to by 60% of parents/guardians. implemented create proactive supports and to education.
+The program will continue is in both Spanish and English.
+The results will be shared with the Point Arena H. School Climate, governance and